malinlarsson/courses/annotation/2017/practical_session/ExerciseHumanTestdata.md

 The human test data set is located in the folder you symlinked earlier, named 'course\_data/human'.
 ## Create project folder

-First, we create a new folder in which to store all the configuration and input files.
+First, we create a new folder in which, we will store all the configuration files and input files.
 To do so, type:

 <i>mkdir maker\_human</i>
 <i>cd maker\_human</i>